-Program Year 2021 continued the exceptional COVID-19 year due to the World Health Organization declaring the coronavirus, as a global pandemic on March 11, 2020.
-Additional HUD funds were provided to assist renters that were impacted by COVID-19 with rental payments, to agencies that could provide additional support in programs where maintaining physical distancing is important to prevent the spread of the virus and to public facilities for modifications of buildings to prevent, prepare for and respond to COVID-19.
+Program Year 2022 finished up programs and large rental assistance payments as COVID-19 infections decreased.
+Additional HUD funds were provided to assist renters that were impacted by COVID-19 with rental payments, to agencies that could provide additional support in programs where maintaining physical distancing was important to prevent the spread of the virus and to public facilities for modifications of buildings to prevent, prepare for and respond to COVID-19.
 However, managing programs with competing Treasury funds to assist the same population for the same purpose with the same HUD guidelines has made expending Care's Act funds difficult.
-Some of CDBG-CV funds provided emergency rental assistance, public facility improvement to a senior center in Euless, and a mobile program for the Boys and Girls Club of Tarrant County.
-Additionally in winter 2021, 2 public services (Meals on Wheels and Tarrant Area Food Bank) to provide food to those impacted by COVID and four (4) public facility improvements to respond to COVID were approved.
-Public facility projects include a New Park in City of Sansom Park, new playground structures and ADA barrier removal at a park in City of Euless, a diesel generator for Presbyterian Night Shelter and facility improvements in Salvation Army to better socially distance homeless clients and provide touchless amenities in common areas.
-A new Food Pantry in the City of Blue Mound was also approved, but has been requested to void from the City due to insufficient staffing.
-ESG-CV funds were provided to assist homeless shelters with additional resources to socially distance clients, provide extra cleaning resources, additional staff, and temporary COVID shelter for COVID positive homeless.
-Rental Assistance was provided to those below 50% Area Median Income (AMI) with a threat to homelessness and COIVD-19 impacts.
+Infrastructure projects are currently in progress: Public facility projects include a new park in City of Sansom Park, new playground structures and ADA barrier removal at a park in City of Everman, ADA bathroom improvements in Richland Hills library, a diesel generator for Presbyterian Night Shelter and facility improvements in Salvation Army to better socially distance homeless clients and provide touchless amenities in common areas.
+Seven water improvement projects in cities: City of Mansfield, North Richland Hills, Grapevine, Hurst, Kennedale, Blue Mound and River Oaks where water improvements will help mitigate any system failures to maintain safety and hygienic practices to prevent coronavirus transmission.

 Regular programs continued using regular entitlement funding.
-Upon submission of the PY 2022 Action Plan, Tarrant County will be in the tenth month of the second year of the five-year 2020-2024 consolidated plan.
+Upon submission of the PY 2023 Action Plan, Tarrant County will be in the tenth month of the third year of the five-year 2020-2024 consolidated plan.
 To date, the timeliness expenditure rate for CDBG is well below the threshold of 1.50% as required by HUD.
-Of the public works projects that were drawn down; all public works projects within the PY 2019 Action Plan are completed.
-From PY2020, all but two projects have been completed, with the last two 90% completed.
-All PY2021 public works projects are in various stages of reviewing plans and specifications to actual construction.
-As of March 21, 2022 in PY 2021; approximately 14 single family owner occupied home rehabilitations have been completed using HOME and CDBG funding.
+Of the public works projects that were drawn down; all public works projects within the PY 2020 Action Plan are completed.
+From PY2021, five projects have been completed, with seven under construction.
+All PY2022 public works projects are in various stages of reviewing plans and specifications to actual construction.
+As of March 16, 2023 in PY 2022; approximately 12 single family owner occupied home rehabilitations have been completed using HOME and CDBG funding.
 The public service projects; SafeSchools program with SafeHaven helps to fund salaries for staff that help educate elementary, middle and high school students regarding bullying and anti-violence.
-To date 734 unduplicated students were served in 2021 program year.
-Funds for public services assisted approximately 80 homeless persons with case management for temporary transitional housing in PY2021.
-We anticipate a lesser number for PY2022 due to more funding for rental assistance and fewer homeless persons.
-Although this program often serves the hardest to serve with large families, there is a trend that fewer homeless families are needing services due to the influx of rental assistance available through Treasury, FEMA and other Care's Act funds and it is taking longer to find places to rent that is affordable.
+To date 1,092 unduplicated students were served in 2022 program year.
+Funds for public services assisted approximately 70 homeless persons with case management for temporary transitional housing in PY2022.
+Fewer were served in PY2022 due to the difficulty in finding affordable housing.
 Although units are being built, the influx of persons moving to the region that can afford to pay above market rate rent is driving out those that cannot afford.
 This inflow makes it difficult for lower income locals that need affordable housing near impossible to find affordable rent.
-Landlords can pick and choose who to lease to and not have to negotiate lower rates paid by our program when others can afford above market rates.
+Landlords can pick and choose who to lease to and not have to negotiate lower rates paid by our programs when others can afford above market rates.
 The issue could be solved by conditioning a new multi-family build with another building for lower income or setting aside a percentage of affordable units within the new multi-family build.

 Emergency Solutions Grant Program: funds for ESG homelessness prevention program stayed within Tarrant County to better assist citizens that called from 211 and referrals from other agencies.
-Homelessness Prevention funds assisted approximately 40 households in the 2021 program year; 4 from ESG 2021 and approximately 36 with ESG-CV.
+Homelessness Prevention funds assisted approximately 75 households in the 2022 program year; 14 from ESG 2021 and 61 with ESG-CV.
 ESG funds for emergency shelters are expended for PY 2020 and almost completely for 2021 program year.